St. Elizabeth of Hungary Shrine (Cleveland): Parish history

 Cleveland's first Hungarian Catholics initially worshipped at St. Ladislaus' Church, an east-side Slovakian parish, but ethnic strife and increasing immigration prompted the Hungarian community to seek their own parish.
 Bishop Horstmann interceded on their behalf with papal authorities, and Charles Boehm of Hungary settled in Cleveland in late 1892 to serve the new St. Elizabeth parish, the first Hungarian nationality parish in America.
 Boehm immediately began registering members and advocating for the construction of a church complex; the first church building, a brick structure, was erected by the end of 1893, a school soon followed, and a larger school was completed in 1900 because of expanded enrollment.
 He also began a Hungarian-language parish newspaper that soon gained subscribers in other parts of the United States and in Hungary.
 Julius Szepessy took Boehm's place in 1907 after the latter left to begin missions among Hungarians in America, but after Szepessy died in 1923, Boehm returned and remained until retiring in 1927.

 The parish was weakened in 1904 as Hungarian Catholics living in western Cleveland began to weary of their three-hour round trip for Mass.
 With Boehm's support, the new St. Emeric's Church was created for them; it was the first of more than a dozen Hungarian parishes established directly or indirectly through his influence.
 Nevertheless, Boehm's remaining parishioners were numerous enough that the old building was insufficient for their needs, and by the time of his departure in 1907, he had begun to raise money for the erection of a replacement.
 Before his death, Szepessy saw the completion of the present structure, along with a parish hall that became a community center for the neighborhood's Hungarians.

 In July 2023, Bishop Edward Malesic designated St. Elizabeth's as a shrine church for the continued use of the Tridentine Mass.
 Subsequent to the initial announcement, Malesic extended an invitation to the Institute of Christ the King Sovereign Priest to commence operation of the church for the exclusive celebration of the traditional Mass and other sacraments in the forms practiced prior to the reforms of Pope Paul VI.
 Canon James Hoogerwerf of the ICKSP was named rector of St. Elizabeth's.
 The first Mass celebrated under the auspices of the Institute was conducted on September 24, 2023.
+As of June 1, 2026 the ICKSP has transferred its Cleveland apostolate from St Elizabeth to the newly established Oratory of Immaculate Conception.